yossisp/spektor.dev/content/blog/spring-modulith/index.md

 @org.springframework.modulith.NamedInterface("order-internal")
 package example.order.internal;
 ```
-This would immediately allow to use `OrderInternal` class in `inventory` package.
+<a name="explicitly-import-module"></a>This would immediately allow to use `OrderInternal` class in `inventory` package.
 However, in case `inventory` module already had declared explicit dependencies then the internal package would have to be added to those dependencies as follows:
 ```java
 @org.springframework.modulith.ApplicationModule(
         allowedDependencies = {"order", "order::order-internal"}